SamantazFox/matrixNecklace/README.md

 The very first idea came from furrtek's mind, called **jewelmatrix**.
 You can find his project on [his website](http://furrtek.free.fr/?a=jewelmatrix) (french).

-I wanted to improve the thing and add a few options, like a rechargeable Li-Ion battery (instead of the coin one furrtek used) and a cross-platform tool to add custom patterns on the fly, without the need to rebuild and flash the attiny everytime.
+I wanted to improve the thing and add a few options, like a rechargeable Li-Ion battery (instead of the coin cell furrtek used) and a cross-platform tool to add custom patterns on the fly, without the need to rebuild and flash the attiny every time.

-Implemented features :
+To be implemented features :
 * Fully customizable patterns
 * Rechargeable by USB